just-nilux/Icarus/docs/technical_research/market_regimes.md

 * Prediction of next market state
 * Prediction of the current market regime end time and price ranges.
 # Can the market regimes overlap?

+# Implementation/Design Decisions:
+The target is to state such hypothesis like:

+    * The UpTrending market regime generally last x candle in this timeframe
+    * The market regime x generally results in a price change: y%
+    * The market regimes x and y generally occur sequentially with the probabılıty of z%

+To make such statement we treat each occurence of certain type of market regime as an atomic unit with various features.
+To keep the data organized, use of dataclass quite beneficial.
+This dataclasses will be the ommon language the bot talk when visualizing the market regimes or creating higher level statistics